Concordium/concordium-node/scripts/distribution/README.md

 # Distribution scripts

-The scripts `build-and-push-*-client.sh` create two images that contain the `concordium-node`, the `node-collector` and the relevant `genesis-data` for 20 bakers (the initial 20 concordium-bakers).
+The scripts `build-and-push-*.sh` distribution create images that contain
+- `concordium-node`
+- `node-collector`
+- the specified genesis block.
+- `node-dashboard` and supporiting backends (grpc proxy and nginx)

-Running the node is done by `supervisord` following the configuration of `supervisord.conf` and `concordium.conf`.
+The node and all services are started by `supervisord` following the configuration of `supervisord.conf` and `concordium.conf`.